The CARE Project: Building Sexual Violence Survivors’ Capacity to Evidence and Research (C)rimes and (A)dvocate for Effective (Re)sponses

 Sexual violence is an enduring human rights violation, and its effects are major obstacles to the United Nations Sustainable Development Goals (SDG), particularly SDG5, which concerns gender equality and the empowerment of women.
 Survivors struggle to access post rape care services and prosecutions are extremely rare, particularly in low- and middle-income countries (LMICs).
 The lack of data, and weak statistical and technical capacity, pose major obstacles to sustainable development in LMICs.

-In the CARE project, we will analyse existing data (called secondary data analysis) to inform policy makers about barriers to service access and case attrition.
-The dataset provides urgently needed information about the experiences of adult and child survivors in Nairobi who attempted to access post rape care services from 2016 to present day.
-The results will enable rape survivors in Kenya to use the insights from the research to advocate for policy change while providing generalisable insights for other LMICs.
+In the CARE project, we have been analysing existing data (called secondary data analysis) to inform policy makers about barriers to service access and case attrition.
+The data we are analysing provides urgently needed information about the experiences of adult and child survivors in Nairobi who attempted to access post rape care services from 2016 to present day.
+The results are enabling rape survivors in Kenya to use the insights from the research to advocate for policy change while providing generalisable insights for other LMICs.
 Our vision is to show, via this project, how secondary data analysis can be creatively used to help Kenya and other countries address the global issue of sexual violence.

 To conduct a secondary data analysis on sexual violence cases in Kenya to deliver high-quality impactful research on the nature of sexual violence, post-rape care service gaps, and case attrition patterns, and to study sexual violence health and well-being impacts.